fornax-navo/astropy/docs/io/fits/index.rst

 .. _fits-cloud-files:

-Working with cloud-hosted files
+Working with remote and cloud-hosted files
-"""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""

 The :func:`open` function supports a ``use_fsspec`` argument which allows file paths to be opened using `fsspec <https://filesystem-spec.readthedocs.io>`__.
 The ``fsspec`` package supports a range of remote and distributed storage backends such as Amazon and Google Cloud Storage.
-For example, we can access a Hubble Space Telescope image located in the Hubble's public Amazon S3 bucket as follows:
+For example, you can access a Hubble Space Telescope image located in the Hubble's public Amazon S3 bucket as follows:

 .. doctest-remote-data::
+    # Location of a large Hubble archive image in Amazon S3 (213 MB)
     uri = "s3://stpubdata/hst/public/j8pu/j8pu0y010/j8pu0y010_drc.fits"

+    # Extract a 10-by-20 pixel cutout image
     with fits.open(uri, use_fsspec=True) as hdul:
-        # Download a 10-by-20 pixel cutout image
         cutout = hdul[1].section[10:20, 30:50]

 Note that the example above obtains a cutout image using the `ImageHDU.section` attribute rather than the traditional `ImageHDU.data` attribute.
 The use of `.section` ensures that only the necessary parts of the FITS image are transferred from the server, rather than downloading the entire data array.
-This trick can significantly speed up your code if you require small cutouts from large FITS files located on slow (remote) storage systems.
+This trick can significantly speed up your code if you require small subsets of large FITS files located on slow (remote) storage systems.
-See :ref:`fits_io_cloud` for additional information on working with remote or cloud-hosted FITS files in this way.
+See :ref:`fits_io_cloud` for additional information on working with remote FITS files in this way.

 .. seealso:: :ref:`fits_io_cloud`.